 Members of the Inspector General Council

 James Morris, Chair, is a trial attorney and founding partner of Quinn & Morris, P.C.
 His law firm specializes in the areas of personal injury, workers’ compensation, government relations and public affairs.
 Prior to forming Quinn & Morris, Mr. Morris was the New England Area Director of Public Affairs for Gulf Oil Corporation.
 He also served as Counsel to the Speaker in the Massachusetts House of Representatives from 1975 to 1976 and was an Executive Assistant Attorney General from 1972 to 1975.
-In addition to his position on the Inspector General Council, Mr. Morris is also chairman on the Massachusetts State College Building Authority and is a member of the Board of Trustees of Suffolk University.
+Mr. Morris is a former chairman of the Massachusetts State College Building Authority and a former member of the Board of Trustees of Suffolk University, where he served as Clerk of the corporation.

 Michael Caira, Vice Chair, is one of the longest-serving town managers in the Commonwealth, stepping down in September 2012 after twenty-two years with the Town of Wilmington.
 During his career as town manager, Mr. Caira directed numerous Town projects, including the construction of Wilmington’s public safety building, the Wilmington middle school, and most recently, the new high school.
 Prior to becoming Wilmington’s town manager, Mr. Caira served on the Wilmington Board of Selectman and was Wilmington’s Moderator for eight years.
 Mr. Caira also served the Commonwealth of Massachusetts for many years, including as the Assistant Secretary for State Services in the Executive Office of Governor Francis Sargent and as the Director of Finance and Administration for the Division of Capital Planning and Operations.